 Racial Profiling Terrorists.
-The illegal practice of racial profiling by the police and other government agencies as morally distasteful.
+The illegal practice of racial profiling by the police and other government agencies is morally distasteful.
 This practice involved detaining persons of a particular race or ethnicity based solely on the biased belief that they were more likely to be a terrorist based solely on racial appearance.
 Is this lawful or effective?

-Before September 11, 2001, terrorist attack on New York and Washington D.C., the illegal practice of racial profiling by the police and others as morally distasteful.
+Before September 11, 2001, terrorist attacks on New York and Washington D.C., the illegal practice of racial profiling by the police and others were morally distasteful.
 This practice involved detaining persons of a particular race or ethnicity based solely on the biased belief that they were more likely to be wanted criminals or in the process of committing a criminal act.

 Racial Profiling Terrorists: As an Investigative Tool

-Unfortunately, the terrorist attacks have caused us to revisit the acceptability for racial profiling based on a specific circumstance.
-To date, our government investigation has indicated that the terrorists who launched the attack against the United States were all of the similar ethnic origin and belonging to a particular secular-religious group.
+Unfortunately, the terrorist attacks have caused us to revisit the acceptability of racial profiling based on a specific circumstance.
+To date, our government investigation has indicated that the terrorists who launched the attack against the United States were all of a similar ethnic origin and belonged to a particular secular-religious group.

 We are being told three weeks post-incident that there are probably more terrorist groups hiding out in the United States.
 They have been labeled as terrorist “cells” that are just waiting for an opportunity to strike, and those who have gone underground are called “sleepers.”
 The investigation has produced evidence of terrorist plans to strike other targets using a variety of means.

-Racial Profiling Terrorists: What do Terrorists Look Like?
+Racial Profiling Terrorists: What Do Terrorists Look Like?

-Our only point of reference of what a terrorist looks like is what we’ve seen in the media.
+Our only point of reference for what a terrorist looks like is what we’ve seen in the media.
 We’ve been told that they are Arabs, Afghans, Muslims, etc. These vague descriptions and observations are not enough to pass judgment against an entire race or an entire religion.

 We don’t dare repeat the same mistake we made following the attack on Pearl Harbor.
 Similar levels of fear existed causing the government to imprison thousands of persons of apparent Japanese descent.
 We regret that now.

 Racial Profiling Terrorists: What Should We Do?

 I believe we must continue to support our commitment to individual civil rights.
-I think everyone should be treated equally as a potential terrorist at key points of transportation or other high-profile public targets.
+I think everyone should be treated equally as potential terrorists at key points of transportation or other high-profile public targets.
 I believe we should judge people based on their conduct and not by their ethnicity or religious belief.
 Obviously, these are not normal times but they will be again soon.

 Learn More about Premises Liability Litigation

-Download 113-page eBook written by Security Expert Chris E. McGoey
+Download the 115-page eBook written by Security Expert Chris E. McGoey

 - Security Expert’s Guide to Premises Liability Litigation